kim-company/avx/README.md

 Audio/Video Elixir.
 This is a libav (NIF) backed library for dealing with audio/video files.
 Takes a functional approach allowing users to decide which runtime they want to design.

+We use this library **in production** to demux/decode audio from the any browser's microphone to raw format for doing realtime transcriptions (whisper, APIs, ecc).

 ## Installation
 I'll publish it at some point if there is interest.
 For now,